maxwebsterkhan/brewdog/README.md

 # Getting Started with Create React App

+Brewdog beer app
+An app to find you Brewdogs beer selection & filter by strength

+Live version of the app can be found at: https://vibrant-mayer-bf9cb6.netlify.app/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts